Written by Jonathan Richter

 Almost everyone today knows of, owns, or has played a Nintendo gaming console.
 In fact, Nintendo is one that our company founders shared since childhood, so this pivot is near and dear to our hearts!

-Prior to video game development in the 1970s, however, Nintendo was engaged in a wide array of industries.
+However, prior to video game development in the 1970s, Nintendo was engaged in a wide array of industries.
 In 1889, Kyoto based Nintendo established itself as a maker of handmade trading cards called Hanafuda (“Flower cards”).